Skip to Content

 • they had to move into a residential care facility (including a psychiatric hospital, rehabilitation centre, hostel, nursing home) either voluntarily or under a court order, or

-• they were placed into a custodial facility, or
+• they were placed into a correctional centre, or

 • of the care needs of the tenant, a member of their household or a family member.